 When an insurance company pays out on a claim against an insurance policy they absorb the financial loss.
 The business will only be required to pay a small amount, if any, of the cost of the claim.

 However, when a surety pays out on a claim made against a surety bond something very different happens.
 The surety will pay the cost of the claim but they then expect to be fully reimbursed by the bond principal, which is the business or individual who purchased the surety bond.
 Surety bonds work more like a form of credit than insurance with the surety only covering the claim cost for a short period of time until the business repays them in full.

 Surety bonds and insurance have one major thing in common: the underwriter examines the risk of issuing the policy in order to calculate applicant eligibility and the premium cost.
 There are some differences between surety bond and insurance when it comes to the factors the underwriter will take into consideration when determining bond cost.

 Insurance premiums are calculated against the value of the asset being insured or size of the policy.
 Insurance also takes the risks involved into account, such as what type of activity the insured partakes in or type of business they conduct.

 Bond premiums are calculated by the size and type of bond, and by the financial strength of the principal.
 There are a number of things that can drive up the cost of a bond, for example, certain types of bonds carry a higher risk factor, meaning they are more likely to be claimed against, this makes them more expensive.
 An applicant’s credit history also has a big impact on bond price.
 People with strong credit scores and business financials are considered a lower risk and in turn pay lower premiums.
+While individuals with poor credit may pay a higher premium.
 To find the best-priced bond it’s important to work with an experienced bonding company such as Viking Bond Service.